What Is Social Proof? Why You Need Your Customers' Help

 Social proof, a term coined by psychologist Robert Cialdini, describes how people respond when they don't know how to act in a particular situation.

-Social proof, when used for marketing, is a powerful tool.
+Social proof, when used for marketing, can be a powerful tool.
 In a sense, social proof plays off our desire to fit in.
 We want to make decisions that our peers support and will help them accept us.
 This doesn't just apply to how we behave in public — it also directly influences what we buy.

 Benefits of Social Proof

-Social proof is most powerful when an individual is uncertain, like when making a buying decision.
+From my experience of dealing with prospects on a daily basis, I have observed that social proof is most powerful when an individual is uncertain, like when making a buying decision.
 Our natural, comfortable response is to look at what others are doing as guidance for what we should do ourselves.

 1. Increase Conversion Rates or Sales